 The majority of concussions in children occur on the playground, while biking, or when participating in sports like football, ice hockey, wrestling, or soccer.
-A concussion usually induces chemical changes in the brain alters brain functioning.
+A concussion usually induces chemical changes in the brain and alters brain functioning.
 Mild concussions demand a few weeks for recovery.

-A contusion is a bruising of the brain that involves jarring of the brain against the sides of the skull.
-This can result in tearing the internal lining, tissues, and blood vessels in the brain near the point of the head where the impact occurred.
+A contusion is a bruising of the brain that involves the jarring of the brain against the sides of the skull.
+This can result in the tearing of the internal lining, tissues, and blood vessels in the brain near the point of the head where the impact occurred.
 Contusions can occur when there is a fracture or blood clot in the brain.

 - Diffuse Axonal Injury (DAI)

 DAI occurs due to violent shaking of the brain back and forth associated with falls or shaken baby syndrome in children.
-Mild Diffuse Axonal Injury may be mild or severe depending upon the severity of the impact to the head.
+Mild Diffuse Axonal Injury may be mild or severe depending upon the severity of the impact on the head.
 Severe cases may induce a coma in the victim.

-Diagnosis of Head Injuries In children
+Diagnosis of Head Injuries In Children

-The immediate diagnostic method to assess head injuries in children is physical examination.
+The immediate diagnostic method to assess head injuries in children is a physical examination.
 The physician would observe any visible injuries in the head and monitor the child for any other vital signs.
 It is crucial for the parents to discuss the child’s medical history during the initial examination stage.

-The secondary diagnostic methods would be imaging studies like X-rays, CT scans, or MRI, which would detect any structural changes inside the brain and would detect any skull fractures.
+The secondary diagnostic methods would be imaging studies like X-rays, CT scans, or MRI, which would detect any structural changes inside the brain and would detect skull fractures.
 An electroencephalogram (EEG) is another diagnostic method for head injuries where the electrical activity of the child’s brain is monitored via electrodes.

 Treatment of Head Injuries

-Treatment strategy followed for head injuries in children may depend upon
+The treatment strategy followed for head injuries in children may depend upon

 - The severity of the head injury